-Today, we should you how to get the very last drops out of empty or defective cartridges.
+Today, we should you how to get the very last drops out of defective or empty vape cartridges.
 So dig through the junk drawers and your weed stash – let’s get to work.

 - Some Youtube stoners recommend smashing the cartridges to get at the good stuff.
 Breaking into your THC-concentrate cartridge is not only dangerous but desperate.
 If you follow the below steps, there should be absolutely no broken glass and no mess.